How is the future of contact centers taking shape? Here are the 9 ways the pandemic accelerated contact center transformation.

 Over the last two years, the contact center and digital were among the few channels that remained open when businesses shut down or shifted operating models.
 During these turbulent times, the contact center helped organizations stay afloat.

-#2: Business leaders are recognizing the potential to harness the power of contact center insights
+#2: Leaders are recognizing the potential to harness the power of contact center insights

 As the last resort for customers who have exhausted all other channels when seeking help and information — such as self-service and digital channels — the contact center is the root of all gold in terms of experience analysis.